jjfiv/cs145-f2021/src/syllabus.md

 ## Grading Information

-The following grading structure is meant to emphasize the importance of weekly readings, homework, and projects while also including the midterm and final exams.
+The following grading structure is meant to emphasize the importance of participation and projects while also including the midterm and final exams.
 Midterm and Final exams will likely include questions and ideas drawn directly from the homework and projects.

 Section | Weighting
 --------|----------
-Readings & Homework | 20%
+Participation | 10%
-Projects | 40%
+Projects | 50%
-Midterm | 20%
+Midterms | 20%
 Final | 20%

-Because homework may be perfected and resubmitted through our lab sections, it may be fair to characterize "Readings & Homeworks" as discussion or participation.

 ## Academic Honesty at Middlebury